agaricide/logspec/README.md

 ## Principles

 - human readable date `MM/DD/YY` or `DD/MM/YY` format is preferred
-- Unix is the format default if that specificity is necessary
+- Unix is the default format if second or millisecond specificity is necessary

 ## Why Unix timestamp?